harmony-one/h/progress/theo-perisic.md

+2025-02-14 Fri: Continued outreach with Infinex.
+Research and sync with Alaina for [exchange.one](https://exchange.one).

+2025-02-13 Thu: Updates on quote tweets from main account.
+Product sync with Artem for [Pump.one](https://pump.one) competitions.

+2025-02-12 Wed: Group made with Holyheld, continued Infinex conversations.
+Catch up and sync with Alaina on products and marketing.

+2025-02-11 Tue: Testing Hey Anon platform.
+Insight: still minor automation, not very helpful short term, long term will be how everyone interacts with DeFi, abstracted via agents.
+Initial planning for bridge revamp with Layerzero.

 2025-02-10 Mon: Outreach for Holyheld and Infinex, coordination with Philipp to reach out to all from Delphi Digital year ahead for 2025.
 Insight: [infinex](https://infinex.xyz) as an abstraction layer, with focus on product seems most promising.

 ---